As Earth’s climate changes, the International Space Station watches from above, helping to provide unique insights to keep our planet safe.

 On Earth, we often look toward the sky longing to know what resides in the rest of the universe; meanwhile, 250 miles above our planet, the International Space Station is looking back.

-Above us, multiple Earth-observing instruments are mounted on the exterior of several of the station’s modules, including a limb full of cameras, boxes, and tools that hangs off the edge of the station’s Japanese Experiment Module (JEM).
+Above us, multiple Earth-observing instruments are mounted on the exterior of several of the station’s modules, including a limb full of cameras, boxes, and tools that hang off the edge of the station’s Japanese Experiment Module (JEM).
 Earth-observing CubeSats regularly deploy from the station’s airlock.
 Astronauts take photos of the planet from the orbiting lab’s windows.
 This outpost even conducts Earth science experiments.
 All of this work provides insight into the climate of our home and how we might prepare for coming changes.

 “If you don’t have a good understanding of how things might change, you are in a very poor position to be able to handle it when they do,” says William Stefanov, manager of the Exploration Science Office at NASA’s Johnson Space Center in Houston.

 Weather reflects the conditions of the atmosphere over a short period of time, and climate is how the atmosphere “behaves” over decades, hundreds of years, or even geological time spans, says Stefanov.

 That means the factors influencing our climate must be tracked over long periods.
 Its more than 20 years in orbit makes the space station a great place to collect this long-term data.
 The combined information creates a unique data set that helps us inform climate decisions and potentially develop solutions to environmental issues.

 The space station affords a unique planetary perspective with an orbital path passing over 90 percent of the Earth’s population.
 Its approximately 52 degrees of orbital inclination allows astronauts and Earth-observing payloads to see the sun rise and set 16 times each day across the world.